pango3001/Concurrent-UNIX-Processes-and-shared-memory/README.md

 +fork and execl works

++timer option implemented.

++critical section implemented.

+DONE

 TODO//
--timer option implemented in getopts but not in rest of code.

--critical section not implemented correctly yet.

--ctrl+c occasionally must be pressed multiple times in order to work
+Nothing, all possible edge cases tested. in case of program failure "ipcrm -a" may need to be called if problems persists "pkill -u $USER" may also need to be called